hawkv6/generic-processor/docs/processors/telemetry-to-arango.md

         - **filter_by**: List the fields to filter the data by before updating (e.g., `local_link_ip`).
         - **field**: The field in the ArangoDB collection to update with the processed data.

 This processor configuration defines how telemetry data is processed, including mapping fields from InfluxDB measurements to corresponding fields in ArangoDB collections.
-An example configuration can be found in the `config` folder.

 ### YANG Models